beehive-lab/TornadoVM/assembly/src/docs/14_FAQ.md

 ## 8. Dynamic Reconfiguration?
 What is this?

-It is a novel feature of TornadoVM, in which the user selected a metric on which the system decides how to map a specific computation on particular device.
+It is a novel feature of TornadoVM, in which the user selects a metric on which the system decides how to map a specific computation on particular device.
-Further details and instructions on how to enable this feature can be found here.
+Further details and instructions on how to enable this feature can be found here:

 * Dynamic reconfiguration: [https://dl.acm.org/doi/10.1145/3313808.3313819](https://dl.acm.org/doi/10.1145/3313808.3313819)